The Illusion of Fantasy: The Science and Psychology Behind the Magic That Puts Us In the Story – Part One

 Do you have fond memories of a movie where the scales of the characters were different than their surroundings, and you wondered how it was done?

-If you’d like to reach out with a comment or share this article with a friend, please reach out on social at:
+If you’d like to reach out with a message, find Facts and Figment on social at: Instagram Facebook X

 Follow Facts and Figment